HuntsDesk/Ask-JDS/README.md

 The Flashcards module provides study tools with the following features:
 - Collections of flashcards organized by subject
+- Infinite scroll for efficient loading of large collection sets
 - Progressive loading with skeleton UI for improved UX
 - React Query integration for efficient data fetching and caching
 - Mastery tracking with visual indicators